 Trump’s pick for environmental adviser got grilled on climate change.
 It was a trainwreck.

-Kathleen Hartnett White, President Donald Trump’s pick to lead the White House Council on Environmental Quality, stammered through her confirmation hearing on Wednesday.
+Kathleen Hartnett White, President Donald Trump’s nominee to lead the White House Council on Environmental Quality, stammered through her confirmation hearing on Wednesday.

 When Senator Ben Cardin of Maryland, a Democrat, asked if she believes climate change is real, she wavered but settled on the right answer: “I am uncertain.
 No, I’m not.
 I jumped ahead.
 Climate change is of course real.”